‘Diploma in Clinical Supervision’

 £100 non-refundable deposit is required for each module.

 The price includes overnight accommodation.
+The payment can be made in 3 installments.

 Who will facilitate the course?